svrooij/smartmeter2mqtt/README.md

-  --post-url        Post the results to this url --post-interval   Seconds between posts                [number] [default: 300] --post-json       Post the data as json instead of form parameters   [boolean] --tcp-server      Expose JSON TCP socket on this port                 [number] --raw-tcp-server  Expose RAW TCP socket on this port                  [number] --debug           Enable debug output                                [boolean]
+  --post-url        Post the results to this url --post-interval   Seconds between posts                [number] [default: 300] --post-json       Post the data as json instead of form parameters   [boolean] --mqtt-url        Send the data to this mqtt server --mqtt-topic      Use this topic prefix for all messages
+                                                         [default: "smartmeter"]
+  --mqtt-distinct   Publish data distinct to mqtt                      [boolean] --tcp-server      Expose JSON TCP socket on this port                 [number] --raw-tcp-server  Expose RAW TCP socket on this port                  [number] --debug           Enable debug output                                [boolean]